SimoSultan/curtainco_fe/README.md

 > ### Front-End
 **Jest** is the chosen framework for testing client side code, and if time permits, look into implementing end-to-end testing with Cypress.
--  Unit testing functions, methods, modules or objects
+-  Unit testing functions, methods, modules and objects
 -  Component testing
 -  Snapshot testing